metio/yosql/yosql-website/content/dao/spring-jdbc.md

 categories:
   - DAO
 tags:
+  - JDBC
-  - jOOQ
+  - Spring
 ---

-The `jOOQ` based implementation.
-It uses the `DSLContext` class to execute SQL statements and map results to your domain objects.
+The `spring-jdbc` based implementation.
+It uses the `JdbcTemplate` or `NamedParameterJdbcTemplate` class to execute SQL staements and map result to your domain objects.

 | Read | Write | Call | Batch Write | Rxjava | Stream Eager | Stream Lazy |
 |------|-------|------|-------------|--------|--------------|-------------|